rodsveiga/Coursera-Inferential_Statistics_with_R/README.md

-# Cousera - Inferential Statistics with R
+# Coursera - Inferential Statistics with R

 This repository contains activities and lectures notes from the Coursera [Inferential Statistics](https://www.coursera.org/learn/inferential-statistics-intro#) course, which is part oh the
 [Statistic with R](https://www.coursera.org/specializations/statistics) specialization.